oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ```
 {% endraw %}

-This is the top-level component that defines the header bar and includes the router component.
+This top-level component defines the header bar and includes the router component.
 The header bar has a login or logout button and will show the authenticated user's email address when logged in.

 The app gets the authenticated user's email address from the JWT claims.
 (A claim is a piece of information asserted about the subject by the authenticating authority.)
 This happens in the `updateClaims()` method, which is triggered when the component is created, and is also triggered by a watch method so that it is updated as the authenticated state changes.